etsy/nagios-herald/docs/nagios-config.md

 **NOTE**: ``$_HOSTMESSAGE_FORMATTER_NAME$`` and ``$_SERVICEMESSAGE_FORMATTER_NAME$`` are Nagios macros, generated from a custom variable in a relevant service check definition.

+You must also add command definitions for any custom message classes that you plan to use.
+See the [messages](/docs/messages.md) page for details.

 ### Tracing Errors
 If ``nagios-herald`` is failing to notify, you can turn up the logging via the ``--trace`` option to gather more information, like so: